NCBI-Hackathons/drugdisco/README.md

 ## How to use DrugDisco, a step-by-step tutorial
 This is where we add screenshots that show exactly, step-by-step, how to use DrugDisco.

+Step 1: Upload PDB file for target molecule
+Step 2: Upload MOL2 coordinates for the center of the binding site Step 3: Enter your email address
+Step 4: Press "GO!!!!"
+#BAM!!!!!